 "As a beginner, you can be overwhelmed by a million questions.
 Having a mentor — someone who is more experienced and perhaps older — can really help you along the way.
 Being mentored has offered me professional peace of mind.
 I know that if I'm faced with a thorny issue, there’s someone to throw me a lifeline.
 I have been able to grow faster within a safer environment than I could have managed alone." - a SENSE member

-Launched in 2011, the Mentoring Programme brings experienced SENSE members into contact with less experienced SENSE members seeking advice and/or training.
+The Mentoring Programme brings experienced SENSE members into contact with less experienced members seeking advice and/or training.

 The mentoring programme aims to provide members with the type of mentoring which best fits their needs.
 This might be a one-off meeting where a specific topic is discussed, or a longer mentorship where mentor and mentee create a roadmap and specific goals to achieve.